junxit/us-congress-bills-110/metadata.md

 - 2008-02-26 — Senate amendment agreed to: Amendment SA 3897 agreed to in Senate by Yea-Nay Vote.
 56 - 38.
 Record Vote Number: 31.
 - 2008-02-26 — Senate amendment agreed to: Amendment SA 3899 agreed to in Senate by Unanimous Consent.
 - 2008-02-26 — Senate amendment agreed to: Amendment SA 4066 agreed to in Senate by Unanimous Consent.
+- 2008-02-28 — Message on Senate action sent to the House.
+- 2008-02-28 — Received in the House.
+- 2008-02-28 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-28 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-28 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-02-28 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.